cert-manager/website/content/en/docs/installation/kubernetes.md

 > them again after elevating your permissions:

 > **Note**: By default, cert-manager will be installed into the `cert-manager`
 > namespace.
-It is possible to run cert-manager in a different namespace, although you > will need to make modifications to the deployment manifests or add `-n $namespace`
+It is possible to run cert-manager in a different namespace, although you > will need to make modifications to the deployment manifests.
-> for `kubectl apply`.

 ```bash
 kubectl create clusterrolebinding cluster-admin-binding \